 More than anything, however, what female entrepreneurs do say is needed is support from other female entrepreneurs.
 Some 48 percent cite a lack of available mentors or advisers as holding them back, says Lisa.
 Learn how to support other female entrepreneurs—and solicit support for your own project—by being a part of AWE this November.
 Join the conversation by commenting below!

-Presented by Amazing Women Entrepreneurs
+In partnership with Amazing Women Entrepreneurs

 AWE is more than just a conference: As leaders in the mindful community, we feel it’s important to have honest conversations that unite women revolutionizing the entrepreneurial space.
 These conversations are what allow for paradigm shifts in the modern business world, and also what inspire meaningful change for generations to come.
 Never before has the dialogue around female entrepreneurship been more critical.
 As women lean in, they are re-writing the rules on corporate culture and social enterprise.
 This intimate conference will include discussions on topics including how to generate start-up capital, how to build mission-led companies, how to negotiate salaries, how to build an amazing corporate culture as a woman and for women, and more.